NotAFanOfCamelCase/PictureSharing/README.md

-Old project made in 2 days for a job interview.
+# Challenge Project 2015
+Challenge: Build a photo sharing site in PHP without using a Framework.
+This was built for a job interview a few years ago.

-Dependencies:
+## Dependencies:
 	PDO Enabled
 	GD (Image Manipulation)

-Configure
+## Configure
 	Open app/config/myAppConfig.php and set your database settings, you don't need to touch anything else.
 	User should have all privileges

-Install:
-	Run app/install.php from command line and follow the steps.

-Flow of things:
+### Flow of things:
 	- App Engine Starts
 		* Configuration is read
 		* User required files checked for syntax and loaded into the environment